-3.7 Water System Operation
+3.8 Water Pump Operation

-The control panel pump button operates the internal (onboard) water pump.
-This pump will draw water from the internal (onboard) water tank.
+The EC700 control panel pump button operates the internal water pump drawing water from an internal tank if fitted, or an external container when no internal tank is fitted.

 The water tanks (fresh & waste) incorporate a level warning feature to warn the user when the fresh water level drops below 25% or when the waste water level reaches 100%.